 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law.
 And they that are Christ’s have crucified the flesh with the affections and lusts.
 If we live in the Spirit, let us also walk in the Spirit.

 Who are the primary supporters of the endless war on terror and the torture of enemy combatants?
-Who are the primary supporters of drone warfare, a violent, frightening way of raining death and destruction on solders and innocent civilians alike.
+Who are the primary supporters of drone warfare, a violent, frightening way of raining death and destruction on soldiers and innocent civilians alike?
 Many of the loudest voices supporting the military-industrial complex belong to Evangelical Christians and members of other conservative sects.
 Where, oh where, is the peace that passeth all understanding?

 To the letter writer I say this: perhaps your cause would be better served by getting your fellow believers to practice what they preach.
 You speak of peace, yet I don’t see it.
-In the Sermon on the Mount, Jesus told the people gathered to hear him what was required of them to be his follower.
+In the Sermon on the Mount, Jesus told the people gathered to hear him what was required of them to be his followers.
 In Matthew 5:9, Jesus said, Blessed are the peacemakers: for they shall be called the children of God.
 Blessed are the peacemakers.
 Not blessed are those who think peace is a good idea, but blessed are those who work towards making our world a peaceful place.
 (I’ll leave it to Christians to square what Jesus says here with what he said in Matthew 10:34-36.
 Good luck with that.)

 I strive to be a peacemaker, first by being at peace with self, and then being at peace with my family, friends, and community.
 I am sure I fail at this almost every day, but I do strive to be a peaceful man.
-And on the global plain, as a humanist and Democratic Socialist, I work towards the cessation of war and violence.
+And on the global plane, as a humanist and Democratic Socialist, I work towards the cessation of war and violence.
 Many American Christians believe that the way to bring peace to the world is to use the U.S. military, NSA, and CIA to violently beat other nations into submission.
 Peace, then, is whatever the U.S. government says it us.
 We are the most violent and bloody nation on the face of the earth — read The Dominion of War by Fred Anderson and Andrew Clayton — yet we think the United States can bring about world peace.
-Until the U.S. is ready and willing to denuclearize, close up its military bases in Africa, Asia, and Europe, and stop being the world’s policeman, there will be no peace.
+Until the U.S. is ready and willing to denuclearize, close its military bases in Africa, Asia, and Europe, and stop being the world’s policeman, there will be no peace.

 To the letter writer I say this: I am at peace with myself, my spouse, my family, and my neighbors.
 I am not an angry man, nor do I bear grudges.
 I do my best to practice what Paul said in Romans 12:18: